-Big Damn Hero: Jeff, saving Chris and Alex from certain death at the hands of the Slender Cult.
+Big Damn Hero: Jeff, saving Chris and Alex from certain death at the hands of The Order.

 The Blank: Besides Slenderman, Kind von der Ritter wears a mask that evokes this.
 The cultists masks have human-like features (they wear Guy Fawkes masks painted completely white), but from a distance it's closer to this.